These are tried and true ways to rock travel with teens in tow.

 A million and one posts have been written advocating travel with your children.
 Start them young and I concur.
 It’s cheaper.
 They take up less room.
 They’re somewhat containable.
 They don’t have opinions yet.
 Terrible two’s don’t count.
 It’s a great time to travel with your littles.
 When they are just that… little.
 You know, soooo – by the time they are teens turning into young adults, they will be perfectly compliant, capable and confident traveling companions.
 Right?
 Wrong.
 Sorry.

-Take your teens traveling and you can possibly exacerbate, irritate and otherwise aggravate your humans in their already volatile state.
+Take your teens traveling and you can accumulate a million more ways to irritate and otherwise aggravate your humans in their already volatile state.
 Those humans that you brought into your own hearth and home.
 Hormones are real people.
 Learning to navigate their effects while outside your comfort zone can be chaos.
 But for all the potential pouty faces, mood swings, general apathy and outright egregious offenses to their newly emerging independent identities – I’m here to tell you that traveling with teens can be amazing.
 I promise.

 TASTE THE RAINBOW – TAKE YOUR TEENS TRAVELING